Dhruv-NNT/Generative-AI-and-NLP-Projects/README.md

 # 📚 Generative AI and NLP Projects

-Welcome to the **Advanced NLP Projects** repository.
+Welcome to the **Generative AI and NLP Projects** repository.
 This repository contains a collection of projects that explore various advanced techniques in Natural Language Processing (NLP).
 Each project leverages different models and methodologies to address specific NLP tasks, demonstrating the versatility and power of modern NLP frameworks.

 ## Table of Contents